konfig-dev/konfig-docs/docs/tutorials/setup-linting.md

 konfig init -s
 ```

-And commit the updated ruleset:
+And commit the updated ruleset to share with your team:

 ```bash
 ❯ git status